Frequently Asked Questions about the Levitt Pavilion

 When does Abram Street get closed?

 Arlington Police officers monitor the crowds at the Levitt Pavilion and make the decision when to close Abram Street.
+The street is closed on most concert nights.

 Will the band sign my CD after the concert?

 Most of the musical artists we book at the Levitt are more than happy to meet their fans and sign autographs.
-They will come down to the Texas Power merchandise tent that’s close to the stage after their concert to do that.
+They will come down to the merchandise tent that’s close to the stage after their concert to do that.
 No one is allowed backstage.

 What happens if it rains on concert night?